davidfoord1/rstudiovim/README.md

 file.edit(rsvim_default_path())
 ```

-Use Vim commands `map`, `imap`, `nmap` and `vmap` in the file to
+Use Vim commands like `map`, `imap`, `nmap` and their `noremap` variants in the
-create new key bindings.
+file to create new key bindings.
 Each command must be on its own line.
+You can
-You can add comment lines by preceding them with double quotes `"` like so:
+add comment lines by preceding them with double quotes `"` like so:

 ```vim
 " home-row exit from insert mode